Last Updated on February 26, 2022 by the staff of TheAllElectricLawn

 Therein lies the best new feature of the recently introduced zero turn mowers.
 You can add more battery capacity by switching in new freshly charged batteries if you have more cutting to do.

-With older battery-powered zero turn riding mowers like I have, you have to recharge and wait once the battery gets weak.
+With older battery-powered zero turn riding mowers as I have, you have to recharge and wait once the battery gets weak.
 While not a deal-breaker for me, it has become inconvenient at times.

 Cutting Decks, Battery Management, and Connectivity